Integrating AI into Product Design Workflows: A Hands-on Experiment

 Results:

-• Fidelity: The output varies by model, but the generated page closely matched the original design and included placeholder data.
+• Fidelity varies by model, but the generated page usually came close to the original design and included placeholder data.

 Credit: Southleft

-To use Figma Console MCP, first install the Desktop Bridge plugin in Figma by importing the plugin manifest.
-This plugin sets up the WebSocket connection between your AI assistant and the Figma desktop app.
+To get it running, you need to install the Desktop Bridge plugin in Figma by importing the plugin manifest.
+This establishes the WebSocket connection between your AI assistant and the Figma desktop app.

 Credit: Eagle